mrkale/gbj_ds18b20/README.md

 ## getFamilyCode()

 #### Description
-The method returns product identifier as the very first byte of the sensors ROM.
+The method returns product identifier as the very first byte of the ROM address of a currently selected sensor.

 #### Syntax
     uint8_t getFamilyCode()